robotframework/SeleniumLibrary/docs/SeleniumLibrary-4.3.0.rst

 SeleniumLibrary_ is a web testing library for `Robot Framework`_ that utilizes the Selenium_ tool internally.
-SSeleniumLibrary 4.3.0rc1 is a new pre-release with fixing Open Browser keyword for Ie browser.
+SeleniumLibrary 4.3.0 is a new release with fixing Open Browser keyword for Ie browser.

 All issues targeted for SeleniumLibrary v4.3.0 can be found